Phillipsburg, New Jersey: Industrial history

-Phillipsburg had historically benefited from being a major transportation hub, then manufacturing with the investments by Ingersoll Rand in 1903 by opening the first Ingersoll-Sergeant factory in Phillipsburg.
+Phillipsburg historically benefited from being a major transportation hub, then manufacturing with the investments by Ingersoll Rand in 1903 by opening the first Ingersoll-Sergeant factory in Phillipsburg.
 Within a year it employed 1,000 people, reaching a peak of 5,000.
-Phillipsburg is being reinvented once again as a tourist attraction based on Eco-Tourism.
 The town is situated at the confluence of the Delaware and Lehigh rivers.
 Phillipsburg served as the western terminus of the Morris Canal for approximately 100 years from the 1830s to 1920s, which connected the city by water to the industrial and consumer centers of the New York City area, with connections westward via the Lehigh Canal and Delaware Canal across the Delaware.
 Long gone is the era of canal shipping and many of the important freight railways that served the area have gone bankrupt or bypass the city on long-distance routes.

 Phillipsburg was served by five major railroads: